ShawnDhaliwal/saiddit/README.md

 1. [Would be nice if fixed] Buttons need to be pressed twice for them to register.
 Sometimes page needs to be refreshed for   buttons to work.
 2. Layout is buggy at some spots.
 You will notice this if you try to edit the style.css file.
 3. Fix up how the code looks
-4. the reputation of a user based on the upvotes and downvotes of their posts can be seen next to their name on the top left, when loged in.
-But atm, it does not change if one of their posts are upvoted or downvoted, its always zero.
-So it still needs to be fully implemented [Doable]
-5. Favoriting a post [Doable]
-6. Everything to do with post comments [Gunna be a pain, i think]
+4. Everything to do with post comments [Gunna be a pain, i think]
-7. Making it so user can only upvote or downvote once, and nvr both at the same time.
+5. Making it so user can only upvote or downvote once, and nvr both at the same time.
 [Doable]
-8. ive added screenshots of how i set up the databse tables in phpmyadmin sql.
+6. ive added screenshots of how i set up the databse tables in phpmyadmin sql.
 You will need to match these table names and their data field names for the project to run.
 Or you can edit the names inside the code to match your own table names and data names.
 Note, for tables that have two foreign keys, you will have to make the column names indexes then go to relations view and add constraints to both of them.
 You might have to edit the port numer in config.php based on how you set the project up.
 Can follow my config.php as a guide.
 For some reason, mine uses mysqli to connect.
 Yours may or may not be different.